This node is the default scheduler that executes work items on your local machine. This node also runs its scheduled work items in parallel.

-To execute work items on a farm or remote machines, another scheduler should be utilized such as HQueue Scheduler.
+To execute work items on a farm or on remote machines, use a different scheduler like the HQueue Scheduler.

 The relative directory where the work will be generating intermediate files